yadavanuj1996/full-stack-web-development-notes/aws/README.md

 - Server certificates

 You can choose the credentials that are right for your IAM user.
 When you use the AWS Management Console to create a user, you must choose to at least include a console password or access keys.
 By default, a brand new IAM user created using the AWS CLI or AWS API has no credentials of any kind.
 You must create the type of credentials for an IAM user based on the needs of your user.

+### Permissions Boundary
+You can also add a permissions boundary to your users.
+A permissions boundary is an advanced feature that allows you to use AWS managed policies to limit the maximum permissions that an identity-based policy can grant to a user or role.